WyrdNexus/Uniqify-CodeChallenge/README.md

 - Must be valid JSON.
 - Must be UTF8 encoded.
 - Must exist and be accessible by node.
+- Must contain a property named 'leads' containing an array of objects
+- leads objects must have:
+    - _id
+    - email

 ### outputFile Requirements:
 - Must be an existing directory.